 Attendance at all classes in this course is expected; however, circumstances may arise which make it impossible for you to attend.
-For example, if you are unable to attend a class due to health-related reasons, you are expected to advise your instructor in advance.
+For example, if you are unable to attend a class due to health-related reasons, you are expected to notify your academic counsellor.
 Under University regulations, your instructor can determine at what point absenteeism has become excessive and thus can prevent you from passing the course.
 Business 2257 will adhere to the following ruling as stated in Western's Academic Calendar: